 The Impact Accelerator Unit (IAU)

-There is a strong collaboration between BNSSG Integrated Care Board (ICB), University of Bristol and UWE Bristol.
-BNSSG ICB is ranked first among ICBs in England for our research activity.
-We excel at co-producing research and securing funding from NIHR to create evidence, but we want to do better at getting evidence adopted into health and care delivery.
+Bristol, North Somerset and South Gloucestershire ICB is ranked first among ICBs in England for our research activity.
+We excel at co-producing research and securing funding from National Institute of Health and Care Research to create evidence, but we want to do better at getting evidence adopted into health and care delivery.
 This is a national challenge that is critical to address.

 Impact Accelerator Units (IAUs) are services dedicated to championing and disseminating evidence.
 They use evidence-informed approaches to knowledge mobilisation to increase the likelihood of getting evidence into practice in a way that generates long-lasting and meaningful change.